drivendataorg/boem-belugas-runtime/README.md

 make test-submission
 ```

-🎉**Congratulations!** You've just completed your first test run for the BOEM Belugas competition.
+🎉 **Congratulations!** You've just completed your first test run for the BOEM Belugas competition.
 If this were a real submission, you would upload the `submission.zip` file from step 2 above to the competition [Submissions page](https://www.drivendata.org/competitions/96/competition-beluga-whales/submissions/).

-Finally, there's one last step that takes place during code execution and which we haven't described yet: the `submission.csv` that is written out during code execution will get **scored** automatically using the [competition scoring metric](https://www.drivendata.org/competitions/96/competition-beluga-whales/page/479/#performance_metric) to determine your rank on the leaderboard.
+Finally, there's one last step that takes place at the end of code execution and which we haven't described yet: the `submission.csv` that is written out during code execution will get **scored** automatically using the [competition scoring metric](https://www.drivendata.org/competitions/96/competition-beluga-whales/page/479/#performance_metric) to determine your rank on the leaderboard.
 We'll talk in more detail below about how you can also score your submissions locally (with the _publicly_ available labels) without using up your submissions budget.

 ----

-## Creating your own submission
+## Developing your own submission

+Now that you've gone through the quickstart example, let's talk about how to develop your own solution for the competition.

 ### Steps